ksreyes/mrio-processing/README.md

 ## Disclaimer

-The contents of this repository are in no way endorsed by the Asian Development Bank or the authors of cited works.
+The contents of this repository are not endorsed by the Asian Development Bank or the authors of cited works.
 All errors are my own.